 Cranberries, dried, unsweetened help normalize your pet’s bladder health, contains echinacea, which is believed to stimulate the immune system, flavonoids which may fend off cancer and inhibit tumor growth, and vitamin C which is a natural antioxidant.
 Cranberry Fiber is the fibrous pulp that includes the flesh and skin of the cranberry.
 It is an excellent source of vitamin C and also and excellent stool softener.
 Cranberries have long been known to aid in urinary tract health and since in a majority of fruits, especially cranberries, the “goodness” is found directly in the skin and pulp.
 Dogs may be given small amounts of cranberries but never large amounts which can cause diarrhea.
-Never give your dog cranberry juice which has a chemical that prevents bacteria from adhering to the wall of the bladder.

 Dried Kelp is the dried product from two families of seaweed.
 It is an excellent natural source of iodine and also provides beneficial fiber.